Osborne1992/Week1Day1_HomeWork/questions.md

   1. Assign to the value `6` to the variable `number_six` number_six = 6

   2. What is the datatype of `"Matz"`?
+It is a String.
   3. What do the following expressions evaluate to:
     * `"Cool" + "Cool" + "Cool"`
     "CoolCoolCool"